This post raises an issue of grave importance for our current moment. One that should, no, must be addressed. That of cupcake liners vs. wrappers.

 There is another option.
 While this option is a bit tedious, it does save your presentation: Cupcake Wrappers.
 I’m now very into cupcake wrappers, especially since you’re free to make your own in any design or color you can find.
 I even included a cupcake wrapper template in my upcoming book.

 But wait!
 I have another problem.
 Lately, I’m into mini cupcakes.
 Minis are the perfect size for little hands (my kid’s little hands, I do not have little hands, I have long, spindly fingers) and double as portion (and sugar) control.
 Templates for regular-sized cupcake wrappers are scattered all about the internet, but I couldn’t find one for mini cupcakes.
-So using very complicated math skills that involved percentages, inches and lots of eyeballing, I made a template for mini cupcake wrappers.
+So using very complicated math skills that involved percentages, inches and lots of eyeballing, I made a mini cupcake wrapper template.

 So if you’ve experienced a similar fruitless search, then here ya’ go.
 CLICK HERE for the template.